freirart/car-crud/README.md

 - 🐱‍👤 Fernando Daciuk's Ninja Javascript Course - Exercise 29 (Displaying JSON content in DOM).

-## Have anything to share?
+## Is there anything you want to share?
 Leave a PR!

 `>git clone https://github.com/freirart/car-crud.git`